SUMMER 2022 24-DAY TRAINING IN SANTA CRUZ, CALIFORNIA STARTS JULY 8TH

 Teacher training can be an intensely personal and transformation experience.
 We begin each day with an Opening Circle to ensure we’re sharing in the clearest and most comfortably engaging, always opening to making our shared learning experience the best it can be.

-The training is offered in two formats: 21-Day Intensive and 9-Month Weekends (one weekend per month).
-The 21-Day Intensive is offered in Winter and Summer.
-The 9-Month Weekends format meets one weekend per month (Saturday-Sunday) starting in September of each year.
+The training is offered in two formats: 24-Day Intensive and 9-Month Weekends (one weekend per month).
+The 24-Day Intensive is offered each Summer.
+The 9-Month Weekend format meets one weekend per month (Saturday-Sunday) starting in the Autumn of each year.

 With your successful completion of the course, you will receive a Certificate of Completion of the 200-Hour Yoga Teacher Training.
 This empowers you to be a Registered Yoga Teacher (RYS 200) with Yoga Alliance.